drbitboy/nat/README.md

 + It knows the netmask of the LAN it is connected to
 + Using the netmask, can determine if an IP address is local i.e. is on the same LAN
 + For all other, non-local, IP addresses, it knows the IP address of a device called a "gateway."
++ See Appendix I below for a description of netmask.

 ### A gateway is a special-purpose host, with multiple network devices on multiple LANs
 + Gateways pass data between LANs in a way that the peer-to-peer nature of networking is maintained